Radisson Blu Edwardian hotels sold, may rebrand

 I don’t see any realistic possibility, unless Starwood wants to spend substantial sums, to rebrand any of them under its funky 1 Hotels, Baccarat Hotels or Treehouse Hotels brands.
 I suspect we will see some transition to Hilton, IHG, Marriott, Hyatt etc.

 PS.
-If you are reading this but are not a regular Head for Points visitor, please consider signing up for our FREE weekly or daily newsletters.
-They are full of the latest Avios, airline, hotel and credit card points news and deals to improve how you travel.
-To sign up, visit this page of the site or click any of the ‘Subscribe’ links on this page.
+If you are not a regular Head for Points visitor, why not sign up for our FREE weekly or daily newsletters?
+They are full of the latest Avios, airline, hotel and credit card points news and will help you travel better.
+To join our 65,000 free subscribers, click the button below or visit this page of the site to find out more.
 Thank you.

-How to earn Radisson Rewards points and status from UK credit cards (January 2025)
+How to earn Radisson Rewards points and status from UK credit cards (April 2025)

 Radisson Rewards does not have a dedicated UK credit card.
 However, you can earn Radisson Rewards points by converting Membership Rewards points earned from selected UK American Express cards.